libp2p/specs/pubsub/gossipsub/gossipsub-v2.0.md

 Upon receiving a message, the router will first process and validate the message payload as usual.

 If the received message has a different message id to the one announced this would be a malicious action by the peer.
 In future versions of gossipsub v2.x, the peer is penalized and pruned from the mesh or banned completely.

-If the message is valid and has not been previously seen, firstly it clears `acache[msgid]` to prevent sending any more `IANNOUNCE`.
+If the message is valid and has not been previously seen, firstly it clears `acache[msgid]` to prevent sending any more `INEED`.

 Secondly, for each mesh peer to which the router wants to forward the message, it will toss a coin to decide whether to forward the message eagerly or lazily.
 The probability of forwarding lazily is determined by `D_announce/D`.